 Respiratory syncytial virus (RSV) is the most important cause of acute lower respiratory tract infection in very young children.
 Disease caused by RSV is very contagious and almost everyone is infected with RSV by the age of two years.
 Infections also reoccur throughout life.
 In the very young (from birth until the age of two years), the virus can cause severe respiratory tract disease characterized by bronchiolitis (inflammation of the bronchioles), pneumonia, and apnea (temporary cessation of breathing).
 One percent of RSV-infected children below the age of six months require hospitalization.
-In the USA, 100,000 children are hospitalized each year due to RSV, and 4500 children die from the infection.
-Worldwide, RSV causes 180,000 deaths each year.
 There is no vaccine and only one specific antiviral drug against RSV and supportive treatment is the only medical option for RSV-infected patients.
 Therefore, our group is developing novel vaccines and therapeutic agents for RSV infection.
+We have developed an RSV vaccine candidate based on the extracellular domain of the Small Hydrophobic protein of the virus.
+In collaboration with a private partner, this vaccine has now entered phase I clinical evaluation.

-We also explore the use of novel antibody-based therapeutics against influenza A and B viruses.
+For influenza and RSV we also explore the use of novel antibody-based therapeutics.

 Senior expert scientist: Walter Fiers